dnnxl/ML-Notes/README.md

 # Machine Learning Notebook
+Machine learning is the study of algorithms and statistical models that computer systems use to perfomr a specific task without using exlicit instructions.
+The definition behind is a little definition about Machine Learning.
 This repository is for notes and templates for machine learning algoritms.

 ## Topics
 - Association Rule Learning